adamdennis98/adamdennis98.github.io/_pages/nflanalysis.md

 excerpt: "As an avid american football fan and supporter of the Atlanta Falcons, this page will host some statistical analysis that has helped me manage a range fantasy football teams in leagues that I compete in with friends from across the UK.
 Stay tuned for updates on how I compiled my dataset, analysed relevant stats and used this to make team decisions!"

-#sidebar:
+sidebar:
-#- title: "Content coming soon!"
+- text: "More content coming soon!"

 ---

-Content coming soon!